-Originally published in Blaneys on Business (September 2013)
+Original Newsletter(s) this article was published in: Blaneys on Business: September 2013

-Earlier this year, Blaney McMurtry partner Henry J. Chang briefed the readers of Blaneys on Business on the need for global Canadian corporations that interact with public officials in foreign jurisdictions to operate rigorous anti-corruption compliance programs under Canada's Corruption of Foreign Public Officials Act (the "CFPOA").
+Earlier this year, Blaney McMurtry partner Henry J. Chang briefed the readers of Blaneys on Business on the need for global Canadian corporations that interact with public officials in foreign jurisdictions to operate rigorous anti-corruption compliance programs under Canada's Corruption of Foreign Pubic Officials Act (the "CFPOA").
 Earlier this summer, Parliament enacted new provisions to clarify and strengthen the CFPOA.
 In this article, Mr. Chang describes the new provisions and what they mean for Canadian businesses.